raghuramanugrehaa/sale-module/README.md

 Step 3:
-       Run the application by typing 'npm start" inn command prompt
+       Run the application by typing 'npm start" in command prompt

   To see logs go to root folder in the application and find folder "logfiles" , there you can find logs for each api